 If you are on guarantee credit, you will get maximum Housing Benefit and Council Tax Support.
 If you have a mortgage or home loan, you may be able to get an extra amount to help with your mortgage interest.

 The savings credit can only be paid to people who reached state pension age before 6th April 2016 and who have a small amount of their own income or savings.
 To be eligible, you or your partner have to be at least 65 years of age.
 The award will be based on how much your income is over a certain threshold.
 However, if you have above a certain level of income, you will not be entitled to receive payments.

-You can contact our advice service or go to gov.uk to find out whether you qualify for Pension Credit and how much you should get.
-You should apply for Pension Credit by phoning the national telephone helpline on 0800 99 1234 or by downloading an application form from gov.uk.
+You can contact our advice service or go to www.gov.uk to find out whether you qualify for Pension Credit and how much you should get.
+You should apply for Pension Credit by phoning the national telephone helpline on 0800 99 1234.